frithnanth/perl6-Math-FFT-Libfftw3/README.md

 ## TODO

-A lot.

-The underlying C library provides functions for trasnforming a complex input into a complex output: a c2c transform.
-There are other possibilities: r2c and c2r transforms (implemented), and r2r transforms:

-* DFT with real input, even/odd symmetry (discrete cosine/sine transform: DCT/DST)
-* DHT Discrete Hartley Transform

-Besides:
+There are some alternative interface to implement:

-* There's a *guru* interface to apply the same plan to different data.
+* The *guru* interface to apply the same plan to different data.
-* There's a *multi-threaded* interface, which supports parallel one- and multi-dimensional transforms.
+* The *multi-threaded* interface, which supports parallel one- and multi-dimensional transforms.
-* There's a *distributed-memory* interface, for parallel systems supporting the MPI message-passing interface.
+* The *distributed-memory* interface, for parallel systems supporting the MPI message-passing interface.

-Future development might change the API or might provide different classes for each data type.

 ## Author